rudolfgrauberger/sonar-cxx-wiki/Running-the-analysis.md

    - Optional: paths to the generated reports (see [[Supported configuration properties]])

 3. Make sure the SonarQube Server is running
 4. Use the SonarQube runner to start the analysis and feed the data into SonarQube.
-This usualy boils down to calling the runner in the root directory of your project:
+This usually boils down to calling the runner in the root directory of your project:
 ```BASH
 $ cd <project root>
 $ sonar-runner